Jeimer Candelario Player Props: Nationals vs. Padres

-On Friday, Jeimer Candelario (.270 batting average in his past 10 games, with five doubles, a home run, four walks and four RBI) and the Washington Nationals play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
-First pitch is at 9:40 PM ET.
+Jeimer Candelario -- hitting .270 with six doubles, three walks and two RBI in his past 10 games -- will be in action for the Washington Nationals against the San Diego Padres, on June 24 at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Diamondbacks.
+In his previous game, he went 1-for-3 with a double against the Padres.

 Jeimer Candelario Game Info & Props vs. the Padres